 An ERP gives you total control over who has access to accounts, functions and processes.
 This ensures that unscrupulous employees, contractors or vendors are not able to access sensitive business and customer information.
 SAP Business One allows you to assign permissions to users.

 This point of entry can be sentried by maintaining a clear Segregation of Duties (SoD) within the ERP system, enabling you to establish levels of accessibility, making it easier for you to monitor the interaction between users.
-A further protection against unauthorised access is through the creation of tiered user roles that limit access to specific operators.
+Further protection against unauthorised access is through the creation of tiered user roles that limit access to specific operators.
 This prevents unauthorised individuals from being able to manipulate the system in any way, thus blocking entry to data stored within it.
 Clear data management roles also serve to eliminate incidents of non-compliance.
 These permissions define the actions that may be taken, such as viewing certain files, having access to specific documents or making changes to data.
 Therefore, each person’s set of access permissions will depend on their specific job function, ensuring data is secure at all times.

 Through an ERP, full traceability of data is possible – ensuring accurate internal reporting as well as the maintenance of data through a single unified system.
 Internal reporting is aided by segmented user access, restricting unauthorised personnel or outsiders from gaining access and entry to the data.
 The real-time nature of an ERP means that data managers can be informed immediately of unauthorised data access, minimising its impact.